ChainSafe/chainbridge-core/README.md

    evm-cli admin withdraw [flags]

 Flags:
       --amount string         Token amount to withdraw, use only if ERC20 token is withdrawn.
-If both amount and token-id are set an error will occur
+If both amount and token are set an error will occur
       --token string          Token ID to withdraw, use only if ERC721 token is withdrawn.
-If both amount and token-id are set an error will occur
+If both amount and token are set an error will occur
       --bridge string         Bridge contract address
       --decimals uint         ERC20 token decimals
       --handler string        Handler contract address